Stocks rally after Fed's big rate hike to fight inflation

 AP Business Writer

-NEW YORK (AP) — Stocks rallied on Wall Street Wednesday after the Federal Reserve hiked interest rates by the biggest margin since 1994, but also said such mega-hikes would not be common.
+NEW YORK (AP) — Stocks rallied in a roller-coaster day of trading on Wall Street Wednesday after the Federal Reserve hiked interest rates by the biggest margin since 1994, but also said such mega-hikes would not be common.
+The Fed did signal that more increases are on the way as it tries to tackle the worst inflation in four decades.
 The increase of three-quarters of a percentage point was three times as big as the central bank usually makes.
-The Fed signaled more increases are on the way as it tries to tackle the worst inflation in four decades.

-The S&P 500 was 1.9% higher in afternoon trading after several sudden moves up and down immediately after the Fed’s announcement.
+The S&P 500 rose 1.5% after several sudden moves up and down immediately after the Fed’s announcement.
+Treasury yields fell.

 “The Fed is serious about inflation,” said Brian Jacobsen, senior investment strategist at Allspring Global Investments.
 “Instead of trying to let it naturally fall they want to give it a good shove even if it means slowing growth” for the economy.